Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 ## Guidelines

-For this section we refer to read the [parent PL guidelines](https://pytorch-lightning.readthedocs.io/en/latest/CONTRIBUTING.html)
+For this section, we refer to read the [parent PL guidelines](https://pytorch-lightning.readthedocs.io/en/latest/CONTRIBUTING.html)

 **Reminder**